datasciencecampus/pprl_toolkit/README.md

 ## Getting started

-The Python package implements both the Bloom filter linkage method ([Schnell et al., 2009](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/1472-6947-9-41)), and can also implement pretrained Hash embeddings ([Miranda et al., 2022](https://arxiv.org/abs/2212.09255)), if a suitable large, pre-matched corpus of data is available.
+The Python package implements the Bloom filter linkage method ([Schnell et al., 2009](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/1472-6947-9-41)), and can also implement pretrained Hash embeddings ([Miranda et al., 2022](https://arxiv.org/abs/2212.09255)), if a suitable large, pre-matched corpus of data is available.

 Let us consider a small example where we want to link two excerpts of data on bands.
 In this scenario, we are looking at some toy data on the members of a